 To a large extent this is a result of the efforts of countless members of the community who review and strengthen the code — especially the Drupal Security Team, a group of dozens of dedicated programmers who quickly respond to any and all known security concerns.
 Part of their mission is to receive and evaluate reports of security flaws detected in the Drupal core code, as well as the additional modules and themes contributed to the Drupal ecosystem.
 These dedicated individuals also assist core and module maintainers in fixing these problems.
 Once the security issues have been fully researched, resolved, and released, only then does the team announce them publicly, in the form of security advisories.
 More details as to how the community polices the project as a whole, can be found in a white paper, the "Drupal Security Report", authored by Benjamin James Jeavons and Greg Knaddison.

 Nonetheless, there are countless methods for further strengthening the Drupal website that you may be building or maintaining.
-We will examine some of the contrib modules that can lock down a website even more than what is provided by Drupal out-of-the-box.
+I will examine some of the contrib modules that can lock down a website even more than what is provided by Drupal out-of-the-box.

 Because the Security Kit module (SecKit) implements a number of essential site-hardening improvements, it is arguably the first security module that you should consider for any public-facing site.
 It thwarts cross-site scripting (XSS) using several methods specific to web browsers.
 It also addresses cross-site request forgery (CSRF) attempts, clickjacking, and man-in-the-middle and eavesdropping attacks.
 As of this writing, it has versions available for Drupal 6, 7, and 8 (alpha).